Plein air artists capture Canton and Hannibal

-- Second Place – “Hannibal Street View” by Larry Siwek of Quincy.
+Each evening, up to two artworks completed earlier that day were turned in for judging and for purchase.

-- Third Place – “Steely Waters” by Steven Walker of Palmyra, Mo.
+Winners of Hannibal awards included: Best of Show — “Spring” by Tatyana Robberts, of O’Fallon Ill.; Second Place — “Hannibal Street View” by Larry Siwek, of Quincy Ill.; and Third Place — “Steely Waters” by Steven Walker, of Palmyra.

-In addition to presented awards, the Hannibal Arts Council also offered a purchase award.
+In addition to the presented awards, the Hannibal Arts Council offered a purchase award.
 The piece chosen was “Steely Waters” by Steven Walker.

 (0) comments